Moreno98/GradBias/README.md

 - llama2-13b: 2 GPUs
 - llama3-8b: 1 GPU
 - llama3-70b: 8 GPUs
-The VQA answer ranking script supports multi GPU.
+Llava1.5-13B VQA answer ranking script requires 2 GPUs with enough memory.
 The results will be saved in the `methods` folder.

 ### GradBias
 GradBias can be run on the given dataset or indipendently with custom prompts and biases.